Causal inference to detect selection bias in road safety epidemiology: Numerical illustration

-We consider a generative model consistent with the right panel of Figure \ref{fig2}.
-More precisely, our data generation mechanism is obtained by specifying the structural functions $f_F$, $f_\bA$, $f_X$, and $f_V$ as well as the distributions of the disturbances $\eps_F$, $\eps_\bA$, $\eps_X$, and $\eps_V$.
+We consider a model consistent with the DAG of Figure \ref{fig20}.
+More precisely, our causal model is obtained by specifying the structural functions $f_F$, $f_A$, $f_X$, and $f_V$ as well as the distributions of the disturbances $\eps_F$, $\eps_A$, $\eps_X$, and $\eps_V$.